-- Simplest CLI UI
+- Simple CLI UI

-- Play the music, not matter what
+- Must play some music, not matter what

 Tizonia’s play queue always runs in looped mode.
 There is currently no way to configure non-looped playback (although this may be added in the future, see 1).

-- Limit the distractions
+- Limited distractions